Wicklow: Toponymy

 Earlier spellings of the town's name include Wykinglo in the late 12th century, and Wykinglowe in the 14th century.

 The name is usually explained as coming from the Old Norse words Víkingr ("Viking") and ló ("meadow"), that is to say "the Vikings' meadow".
-Swedish toponymist Magne Oftedal criticizes this, saying that -ló was never used outside Scandinavia nor in such a combination.
+Norwegian toponymist Magne Oftedal criticizes this, saying that -ló was never used outside Scandinavia nor in such a combination.
 He argues that the first element is Uikar- or Uik- ("bay"), and that the intermediate -n- of the old forms is a mistake by clerks.
 However, all early recorded forms show this -n-.
 For this reason, Liam Price and A. Sommerfelt derive it from Víkinga-ló ("the Vikings' meadow").

 Nevertheless, the Irish patronymics Ó hUiginn and Mac Uiginn (anglicised O'Higgins and Maguigan) could bring a key for the meaning "Meadow of a man called Viking".

 The origin of the Irish name Cill Mhantáin bears no relation to the name Wicklow.
 It has an interesting folklore of its own.
 Saint Patrick and some followers are said to have tried to land on Travailahawk beach, which is to the south of the harbour.
 Hostile locals attacked them, causing one of Patrick's party to lose his front teeth.
 Manntach ("toothless one"), as he became known, was undeterred; he returned to the town and eventually founded a church, hence Cill Mhantáin ("church of the toothless one").
-Although its anglicised spelling Kilmantan was used for a time and featured in some placenames in the town like Kilmantan Hill, it has gradually fell out of use.
+Although its anglicised spelling Kilmantan was used for a time and featured in some placenames in the town like Kilmantan Hill, it has gradually fallen out of use.
 The Anglo-Normans who conquered this part of Ireland preferred the non-Irish placename.